Early Intervention Delays: How to Support Families on the Autism Evaluation Waitlist

 - What each assessment will entail

-- Who will be involved at each stage
+- Who will be responsible for what tasks during each stage

 - How to reach the professionals responsible for each process